-As a host, your gross earnings may be subject to US income taxes.
-To assist with US tax compliance, we collect taxpayer information from hosts in order to provide an account of their earnings each year.
+As a host, your earnings may be subject to US income taxes.
+To assist with US tax compliance, we may collect your taxpayer information.
 Even if you're not a US taxpayer, we may still require certain information from you.
-Learn more about why Airbnb may request your taxpayer information.

-To add your taxpayer information, go to your Payout Preferences and complete the appropriate form.
+To add new taxpayer information, go to your Payout Preferences and complete the appropriate form.

-US persons may fill out a W-9 form.
-At the end of January, we'll provide hosts who've submitted a W-9 with a Form 1099-K showing their reportable earnings from the previous year.
-The IRS definition of US persons includes domestic corporations.
-Learn more about US tax classifications.
+US persons (including domestic corporations) may fill out a Form W-9.
+At the end of January, we will provide hosts who've earned over $20,000 and had 200+ reservations with a Form 1099-K showing their reportable earnings from the previous year.

+You can learn more about how the IRS classifies taxpayers for US tax purposes at irs.gov.
 If you're unsure of which form to submit, we encourage you to consult a tax professional who can clarify your tax status.
-If you've received a request to submit your taxpayer information and haven't yet provided it, we may be required to withhold a percentage of your earnings.
+If you've received a request to submit your taxpayer information and haven't provided it yet, we may be required to withhold a percentage of your earnings.